Blink (character)

 Blink (Clarice Ferguson) is a superheroine appearing in American comic books published by Marvel Comics.
-Created by writer Scott Lobdell and artist Joe Madureira, the character first appeared in The Uncanny X-Men #317 (Oct.
-1994).
-She belongs to the subspecies of humans called mutants, who are born with superhuman abilities.

-She was a member of the Generation X, X-Men and New Mutants.
-Her Age of Apocalypse counterpart is the leader of the Exiles, a group tasked with correcting problems in various alternate worlds and divergent timelines in the Marvel Multiverse.
+Created by writer Scott Lobdell and artist Joe Madureira, Blink is the pink-skinned mutant leader of the Exiles, a group tasked with correcting problems in various alternate worlds and divergent timelines in the Marvel Multiverse.
+"Redefined" from an Earth-616 variant of the character previously created by Lobdell and Madureira for the crossover event "The Phalanx Covenant" as a member of Generation X killed by the Phalanx, who first appeared in The Uncanny X-Men #317 (October 1994), the "Pink Blink" of Earth-295 is considered a breakout character, serving as the protagonist of the ongoing series Exiles and limited series Blink.

-Blink has appeared in X-Men: Days of Future Past (2014), portrayed by Fan Bingbing, and the television series The Gifted (2017–2019), portrayed by Jamie Chung.
+A Chinese version of Blink named Clarice Fong is introduced in the X-Men feature film X-Men: Days of Future Past (2014), portrayed by Fan Bingbing, with Jamie Chung subsequently portraying a younger version of Fong in the television series The Gifted (2017–2019).

 Publication history

 Created by writer Scott Lobdell and artist Joe Madureira, Blink first appeared in The Uncanny X-Men #317 (Oct.
 1994).

 An unstable mutant with the ability to teleport, Blink was one of the mutants captured by the Phalanx during the 1994 X-Universe crossover event Phalanx Covenant.
 In print, the character died within a month of her first appearance.
 The primary-universe version of Blink returned to publication in 2009.

 Lobdell and Madureira redefined Blink as a more confident and assertive character in the parallel universe storyline "Age of Apocalypse" (1995).
 As a result of her redefinition and increased exposure during that event, Blink became a fan favorite, as exemplified in her return in the regular title Exiles in 2001.
 The character was featured in the four-issue Blink limited series in 2000.